This Production Budget Template Will Save Your Life

 Whether you pay for everything using cash or credit, always get a line-item receipt so you can square the actual expenses with your estimates.
 Don’t forget to factor in recoverable expenses such as security deposits for equipment or production locations.

 Post-Production expenses cover the editing and distribution of your project.
 If you’re shooting on film stock, you’ll need to budget for development.
 If your project includes video, then you may need to hire an editor and soundtrack designer.

 In the film world, production and post-production costs are considered “below-the-line” expenses.
 It’s standard to include a 10% contingency for unanticipated expenses, such as paying for damaged equipment or scheduling re-shoots.
-You should also plan to cover reimbursements for any costs your team paid for out-of-pocket.
+It would be best if you also planned to cover reimbursements for any costs your team paid for out-of-pocket.